Financial Assistance Policy

 Financial Assistance is generally secondary to all other financial resources available to the patient, including group or individual medical plans, worker's compensation, Medicare, Medicaid or medical assistance programs, other state, federal, or military programs, county aid, third party liability situations (e.g., auto accidents or personal injuries), or any other situation in which another person or entity may have a legal responsibility to pay for the costs of medical services.

-Exclusions/Services not eligible for Financial Assistance: Office visit co-pays, elective services; such as sterilization procedures, Ideal Protein, Sports Physicals, Department of Transportation Physicals, contracted Occupational Health, elective circumcision, or any other service determined to be "not medically necessary" by the health insurance plan.
+Exclusions/Services not eligible for Financial Assistance: Office visit co-pays, elective services; such as sterilization procedures, Sports Physicals, Department of Transportation Physicals, contracted Occupational Health, elective circumcision, or any other service determined to be "not medically necessary" by the health insurance plan.

 Uninsured or underinsured patients will have the opportunity to be considered for Financial Assistance under this Financial Assistance policy based upon the following criteria calculated upon the patient's financial documentation at the time of the request.
 Potential patient responsibility will be determined upon the sliding fee schedule and may have an expectation of payments set forth within Tri-State Memorial Hospital's collection policy: